Dodgers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and Vladimir Guerrero Jr. are the hottest hitters on the Los Angeles Dodgers and Toronto Blue Jays, who meet on Tuesday at Dodger Stadium, at 10:10 PM ET.
+The Los Angeles Dodgers versus Toronto Blue Jays game on Wednesday at 4:10 PM ET will feature a pair of hot hitters in Freddie Freeman and Danny Jansen.

-The Dodgers are -150 moneyline favorites for this matchup against the Blue Jays (+125).
-The total is 9 runs for this contest (with -105 odds to go over and -115 odds on the under).
+The Dodgers are listed as -140 moneyline favorites in this matchup with the Blue Jays (+115).
+The over/under is 10 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.